econ-ark/Life-Cycle-Prime-Time/content/report.md

     \end{cases}
 \end{align}

-[^betterunemp] It is straightforward to extend the model to allow for a more realistic treatment of unemployment, for example by taking account of the existence of an unemployment insurance system; such an adjustment does not change the substantive conclusions we are interested in.
+[^betterunemp]: It is straightforward to extend the model to allow for a more realistic treatment of unemployment, for example by taking account of the existence of an unemployment insurance system; such an adjustment does not change the substantive conclusions we are interested in.

 It is conventional to assume that shocks to permanent income and to the transitory income of the employed are lognormally distributed:
 \begin{align}